ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 #### The Challenge & Solution

-The robot needed to control external LED indicators powered by an independent 3-cell Li-Po battery pack.
+The robot needed to control external LED indicators powered by an independent 3-cell Li-Ion battery pack.
 Instead of using a separate microcontroller, we connected an EV3 motor port to a relay that switches the LED circuit on and off.

 #### How It Works

-The EV3 motor port's phase pins (Yellow/Green) output 5V PWM signals that drive a relay coil:
+The EV3 motor port's phase pins (White/Black) output 5V PWM signals that drive a relay coil:

-1. **Motor Port Output**: EV3 sends ~4.5V PWM on pins 3 (Yellow) and 4 (Green)
+1. **Motor Port Output**: EV3 sends 9V PWM on pins 1 (White) and 2 (Black)
-2. **Relay Coil**: These signals drive a 5V relay coil
+2. **Relay Coil**: These signals drive a 9V relay coil
 3. **LED Power Switch**: Relay contacts connect the LED circuit to the battery
 4. **Result**: `motor.on()` in Python energizes relay → LEDs illuminate